KingOKarma/TwitchChatbot/README.md

 #https://dev.twitch.tv/console/
 clientSecret: This is your client secret you can obtain it from the offical twitch dev dashboard

+discordChatChannelID: "This needs to be the channel ID for the discord channel that you want messages to go to"

 environment: This should be either "dev" or "production" depending on which environment you are currnetly on

+eventsChannelID: This is the discord channel ID for the channel that you want twitch events to be sent to

+prefix: Your Prefix here

 productionHostname: The hostname for your server MUST NOT INCLUDE "https://" EG "www.example.com" (This code works better with nginx but you can use your own provider)

-proudctionPort: This should be your port number that is connected to your server (EG your nginx server port, example of nginx setup can be found in README.md)
+proudctionPort: This should be your port number that is connected to your server (EG your nginx server port)

 twitchUsername: Put Your Twitch Username here in full lowercase letters
 # If your hostname also has a path prefix you can go into main.ts and edit under "port" in "ReverseProxyAdapter":  "pathprefix" same case for the external port